What’s Monsha and How Can It Help?

 Assign curriculum standards to the entire lesson instead of individual resources.
 This ensures that all resources created under the lesson are automatically aligned to the same standards.

-How to Plan Curriculum using Monsha
+How to Plan Curriculum / Long-Range using Monsha

 Monsha helps you plan and organize your course content by breaking it into units and lessons.
 Here's an overview of how to structure and manage your curriculum: